Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AMy shanty stuff, and she's always helping me improve and helping me be more confident.

-Speaker AAnd I think that's what I love about singing because it makes me more confident every single time I do another show or another singing.
+Speaker AAnd I think that's what I love about singing because it makes me more confident every single time I do another show or another singing experiment.

 Speaker AYou're a very confident young man.

-Speaker AIt's great to see and I think you're going to add such value to this podcast.
+Speaker AIt's great to see, and I think you're gonna add such value to this podcast.

-Speaker AWho are your hero in the world of shanti singing?
+Speaker AWho are your heroes in the world of shanti singing?

 Speaker ABecause you must have a few by now.

-Speaker ANow you've got your education up there with the rest of the West.
+Speaker ANow you've got your education up there with the rest of us.

-Speaker AOh, heroes, like, it's hard to choose because there's so many.
+Speaker ALike, it's hard to choose because there's so many.

-Speaker AThe top favorites were probably like Fishman's Friends and I when I started hearing Port of Bristol, I loved just singing Port of Bristol.
+Speaker AWhen I started hearing Port of Bristol, I loved just singing Port of Bristol.

 Speaker AAnd one of my heroes has to be Ksenian because they started me singing and I love every time I get to sing with them.

-Speaker AAlso got to sing at the folk festival with one of the lads.
+Speaker ALike, I also got to sing at the folk festival with one of the lads.

-Speaker AIt's great group of people I love.
+Speaker AIt's a great group of people I love and.

 Speaker AAnd of course, you've got Cornish heritage.